JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Let time pass by
 ~~~~~~~~~~~~~~~~

-To actually let time pass in a simulation, there is the timeout event.
-A timeout constructor has three arguments: :func:`Timeout(env::BaseEnvironment, delay::Float64, value=nothing) <Timeout>`.
+To actually let time pass in a simulation, there is the :class:`Timeout`.
+A timeout constructor has three arguments: :func:`Timeout(env::AbstractEnvironment, delay::Float64, value=nothing) <Timeout>`.
 It is triggered automatically and is scheduled at ``now + delay``.
-Thus, the :func:`succeed(ev::Event, value=nothing) <succeed>`, :func:`fail(ev::Event, exc::Exception) <fail>` and :func:`trigger(ev::Event, cause::BaseEvent) <trigger>` functions cannot be called again and you have to pass the event value to it when you create the timeout event.
+Thus, the :func:`succeed(ev::AbstractEvent, value=nothing) <succeed>`, :func:`fail(ev::AbstractEvent, exc::Exception) <fail>` and :func:`trigger(ev::AbstractEvent, cause::AbstractEvent) <trigger>` functions cannot be called again and you have to pass the event value to it when you create the timeout event.

 Processes are events, too
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-SimJulia processes (as created by the constructor :func:`Process(env::BaseEnvironment, func::Function, args...) <Process>`) have the nice property of being a subtype of :class:`BaseEvent`, too.
+SimJulia processes (as created by the constructor :func:`Process(env::AbstractEnvironment, func::Function, args...) <Process>`) have the nice property of being a subtype of :class:`AbstractEvent`, too.

 That means, that a process can yield another process.
 It will then be resumed when the other process ends.
 The event’s value will be the return value of that process::